javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/typescript-support.md

 In addition to the main `Config` type, the plugin exports individual subtypes for fine-grained type safety:

 - `Settings` - Plugin settings configuration
-- `Rules` - Rule configuration
+- `Rules` - Mapping of rule names to their configurations
-- `ElementDescriptor` - Element type definitions
+- `ElementDescriptor` - Element descriptors, as set in the `boundaries/elements` setting.
-- `ElementTypesRule` - Element types rule configuration
+- `DependenciesRule` - `dependencies` rule configuration
-- `ElementTypesRuleOptions` - Rule options
+- `DependenciesRuleOptions` - Options for the `dependencies` rule.
 - `ElementSelector` - Element selector syntax
 - `IgnoreSetting` - Ignore pattern configuration
 - ...